 A few years ago, when I still had a desktop PC at home, I used to use a program called Tellico to help me manage my collection of books.
 The upside, it had cover pictures and could record the locations of the books, it could even export the entire collection to a static webpage so I could share it with friends.
 But without a barcode scanner I had to type in the ISBN for each book manually.

-I don’t generally use a desktop or a laptop at home these days, I prefer to use my phone and my tablet to do most tasks.
+I don’t generally use a desktop or a laptop at home these days, outside of work, I prefer to use my phone and my tablet to do most tasks.
 We’ve got books spread over 3 bookcases in 2 rooms, plus a pile of children’s books in my child’s room.
 So I decided I’d look at doing this again.

 So I went looking for an app to do it.
 It needed to do a few things for me: